ColinShaw/cpp-path-planning-project/README.md

 that are more smoothly varying with lengths less than one meter.

 The code for this can be seen prior to the main execution loop, as the waypoint references are passed to the event handler.
-This code starts at line `xyz` of `main.cpp`.
+This code starts at line `529` of `main.cpp`.